Aurora Center 24/7 Support 612-626-9111

 The following are two hospitals close to Augsburg that provide Sexual Assault exams (SARS exams) by specially trained female nurses.
 Just go to the ER and let them know that you want a sexual assault evidentiary exam.
 The sexual assault exam can be performed up to 120 hours after a sexual assault, but is most successful for evidentiary purposes within the first 24 hours (information from the Aurora Center).
 The evidentiary exam is something to consider if there is any chance you may want to report the assault to the police now or in the future.

-University of Minnesota Medical Center West Bank — ER (located on Riverside Avenue, across from the Augsburg chapel; 612-273-6402).
-They will contact a sexual assault advocate from the Aurora Center to accompany you during your exam.
+University of Minnesota Medical Center West Bank — ER (across Riverside Ave from the Augsburg Foss Center/chapel) 612-672-6402 2312 South 6th Street (West Building, Floor 1) They will contact a sexual assault advocate from the Aurora Center to accompany you during your exam.

-Hennepin County Medical Center — Emergency Room (downtown Minneapolis, 701 Park Avenue) provides sexual assault exams by specially trained female nurses.
+Hennepin County Medical Center — Emergency Room (downtown Minneapolis, 730 S 8th St) provides sexual assault exams by specially trained female nurses.

-Augsburg’s Department of Public Safety will provide transport from Augsburg to the Emergency Rooms at UMMC West Bank, or at HCMC, just all 612-330-1717.
+Augsburg’s Department of Public Safety will provide transport from Augsburg to the Emergency Rooms at UMMC West Bank, or at HCMC, just call 612-330-1717.

 OTHER MEDICAL RESOURCES